-- Maintenance and enforcement: bring all public rights of way up to an acceptable standard for all users. - Recognise and further develop the role public rights of way management can play in furthering the Council's Environment and Climate Change Strategy - Encourage and support the involvement of volunteers in the maintenance and improvement of public rights of way. - Equality of service: ensuring that the needs of all users, regardless of race, disability, sexuality, age and religion, are taken into account. - Ensure that the Thames Path National Trail is consistently safe and easy to use by all members of the public. - Seek to complete the missing links in the Millennium Walk and help improve signage for this and other similar locally significant routes. - Partnership working with all interested parties in the management of public rights of way, (e.g. Local Access Forum, Parish Councils, Civic Societies, residents' associations, user groups and landowners, neighbouring local authorities, 'Wilds' groups across the borough) - Changes to the network: seek improvements in association with development and other proposals. - Improvements: seek improvements and additions to the network to enhance connectivity for horse riders, carriage drivers, cyclists and people with restricted mobility. - Explore opportunities to extend, create or promote safe, properly surfaced and wellmaintained Multi-user Routes - Ensure effective early consultation with interested parties on proposed changes to the network, in accordance with government regulations, circulars and codes of practice. - Liaise with landowners and occupiers on all public rights of way matters, including updating and advising landowners on changes in legislation and encouraging the establishment of permitted routes.
+- Ensure that the needs of all users, regardless of race, disability, sexuality, age and religion, are taken into account. - Ensure that the Thames Path National Trail is consistently safe and easy to use by all members of the public.
+[NB: issue of the ongoing closure of the Temple Footbridge which was closed in 2023 for repairs] - Seek to complete the missing links in the Millennium Walk and help improve signage for this and other similar locally significant routes. - Partnership working with all interested parties in the management of public rights of way, (e.g. Local Access Forum, Parish Councils, Civic Societies, residents' associations, user groups and landowners, neighbouring local authorities, 'Wilds' groups across the borough)

+Changes and Improvements to the network

-- Maximise the use of recycled and reused materials in rights of way maintenance where practicable. - Develop and enhance the information available online for public rights of way, including compliance with Web Content Accessibility Guidelines (WCAG), and the use of social media where appropriate. - Respond to reported fly-tipping on public rights of way promptly and efficiently and work with landowners to prevent or deter flytipping. - Investigate including destinations and distances where new signage is installed where appropriate.
+- Seek improvements in association with development and other proposals. - Seek improvements and additions to the network to enhance connectivity for horse riders, carriage drivers, cyclists and people with restricted mobility. - Explore opportunities to extend, create or promote safe, properly surfaced and wellmaintained Multi-user Routes - Ensure effective early consultation with interested parties on proposed changes to the network, in accordance with government regulations, circulars and codes of practice. - Liaise with landowners and occupiers on all public rights of way matters, including updating and advising landowners on changes in legislation and encouraging the establishment of permitted routes. - Maximise the use of recycled and reused materials in rights of way maintenance where practicable. - Develop and enhance the information available online for public rights of way, including compliance with Web Content Accessibility Guidelines (WCAG), and the use of social media where appropriate. - Respond to reported fly-tipping on public rights of way promptly and efficiently and work with landowners to prevent or deter fly-tipping. - Investigate including destinations and distances where new signage is installed where appropriate.